antonettekelly/EverZone-Warehouse/README.md

 Performed data preparation and exploratory data analysis on a warehouse service data set, using PowerBI for descriptive analytics and SAS for predictive analytics and prescriptive analytics in the form of reporting and KPI.

-EverZone Warehouse PDF Report is provided in the Indonesian language.
+EverZone Warehouse PDF Report is provided in Indonesian language.